Counselling Skills Professional Development Course - study online.

 Pre-requisite - We recommend that you have studied an introductory counselling or psychology course prior to studying this course, such as Introduction to Psychology or Counselling Skills I. If you are not sure if you have suitable previous experience, then please get in touch with us and we can discuss this with you.

 "I have done several counselling courses in the past and the coaching course fitted in well with the learning experiences I had encountered previously.
 The reading material was detailed and interesting and the feedback was detailed and constructive.

 Sarah, Life Coaching

 " The online courses are very easy to use and follow.
 Prompt friendly replies from tutor to any queries.
 Course structure flows freely.
 Very satisfied with course and results..."

-- Diana (completed ACS Online course in Intro to Psych and Psych & Counselling)
+- Diana (completed ACS Online course in Introduction To Psychology and Psychology And Counselling)

 If you would like to improve your Counselling Skills -

 - This course has been developed to improve your counselling skills.